chadsmith/OpenVBX-Plugin-Outbound/README.md

 # Outbound Flows for OpenVBX

-This plugin allows you to call out using flows or trigger outgoing calls or texts within another flow.
+This plugin allows you to call out using flows, schedule calls and messages, or trigger outgoing calls or texts within another flow.

 ## Installation